fractioneater/small-projects/README.md

-# small-projects
+## Small Projects
-All of my small projects that probably don't deserve their own repository.
+This is where you can find all of my projects that don't have their own repository.
+Each one has its own README, click on a folder to see it.